How working capital differs from cash flow

 Working capital is usually a measurable forecast over a short term, the next 12 months in most cases.
 Essentially, it measures how readily your business could withstand an unforeseen drop in sales or an unanticipated disruption in your market.
 Recent weather events and supply chain issues, for example, have demonstrated how volatile today’s market can be for businesses of all sizes in just about every sector.

 Businesses with a healthy working capital ratio of assets to liabilities are more likely to withstand these disruptions to stay in business.
-Whenever possible, it’s best to keep this working capital ratio higher than 1-to-1.
+Maintaining a ratio between 1.0 and 2.0 generally means your business has a healthy level of liquidity.
+It’s important to note that a ratio greater than 2.0 might suggest inefficient resource management, while a ratio lower than 1.0 can lead to a potential liquidity problem.
 Another reason to keep this top of mind is that lenders will look closely at your working capital, and that amount could influence how they view your company’s financial health.
-Need strategies for increasing positive working capital?
-This article can help.

-The primary difference?
+There is no such thing as “working capital cash flow” — they are two different, but related, terms.
+The primary difference between the two?
 As you’ve probably discovered, working capital gives you a snapshot of your company’s current financial health — insight about how quickly your company can withstand unforeseen market disruptions.
 Cash flow is more forward-looking, showing how much cash your business generates over a specific period.
 Your working capital can (and usually will) fluctuate, but it’s not a measurement you’d use to make projections about your company’s future solvency.
 Think of them as different lenses through which to view your business: Cash flow gives you the big picture of your cash intake and outlays, while working capital focuses on your company’s ability to withstand unanticipated yet constant market tumult.

 Naturally, there are exceptions.
 For instance, a company that’s generated high revenues while also carrying high levels of debt might have positive cash flow, but very little working capital.
 Conversely, a new business may have a large amount of working capital (through an initial investment or funding, for example) but is so new that it hasn’t yet generated either positive or negative cash flow.